depazer/depazer/README.md

   $ depazer

 Commands:
-  analyze  alias: a  Analyze package dependencies
+  analyze [root]  alias: a  Analyze package dependencies (root default .)

 For more info, run any command with the `--help` flag: